iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

     Message Showing Outputs are PWM Only

-To do so, move the module from a main output to an AUX output (these may also be labeled as FMU PWM outputs).
-For the Pixhawk used to test this example, the module was moved from I/O PWM OUT (MAIN OUT) 1 to FMU PWM OUT (AUX OUT) 1.
+For the Pixhawk used to test this example, the module is connected with FMU PWM OUT (AUX OUT) 1.
 Exactly which pins to use and how they are labeled will vary depending on your flight controller.
 Refer to the flight controller's documentation for more information.

 Next, you need to tell ArduCopter to use AUX OUT 1 (or the equivalent pin on your flight controller) as the output for Motor 1 on your vehicle.
 ArduCopter uses SERVOX_FUNCTION variables to assign a function to each output.
 For the Pixhawk, AUX OUT 1 is controlled by SERVO9_FUNCTION. **Set SERVO9_FUNCTION = 33 to output the throttle commands for Motor 1 on AUX OUT 1.** See the `ArduCopter documentation <https://ardupilot.org/copter/docs/parameters.html>`_ for details on what